IQTLabs/pypi-scan/README.md

 order of words around a dash or underscore.
 Imagine confusing python-nmap with nmap-python.
-Finally, when scanning the most downloaded packages, pypi-scan checks PyPI package metadata to check if there are identical fields between the teal package and the potential typosquatter; any packages with identical fields, which could indicate an attempt to confuse an unsuspecting user, are outputted in red characters.
+Finally, when scanning the most downloaded packages, pypi-scan checks PyPI package metadata to check if there are identical fields between the real package and the potential typosquatter; any packages with identical fields, which could indicate an attempt to confuse an unsuspecting user, are outputted in red characters.